FiyinOluyinka/inclass04-Lagos/assignment-04-shanghai-master/README.md

 	* Proximity: I ensured that relevant text where placed close together.
 I also tried to create a semblance of a social media profile on each of the students' individual pages, so I put the profile picture, the students name, and major close together.
 Similar to the way LinkedIn profiles appear.
 For the form, I ensured that the textboxes were in close proximity to the prompting text, and each box was on a seperate line in order to prevent any confusion.

+* Layout, Typography, Readabiilty and Page Pattern
+	* As I described already I made use of the Montserrat, sans-serif font in order for the website to have a simplistic appeal to it.
+I also made sure that font colors contrasted well with the background in order to ensure that the texts are legible and more importantly they are readable.

+	* For the page pattern, I went with a Z-pattern on the homepage and the contact info page, with a lot of the information being focused on the center of the page.
+Whilst the individual pages where a simple F-pattern.
+Prompting visitors to read the information on the website in a chronological way.
+Kind of the way your LInkedIn profile would look and read.

+	* CSS Grid: Throughtout the website, We can see a grid-like CSS with puts each of the information into sections/ rows.
+This was done in order to highlight the contrast between sections.
+On the home page for example, Ola is in the 2nd row alone, since he is the odd student, whereas the 3 chinese students end up in the 3rd row.
+They are however put into three seperate columns in order to differentiate betweeen them, but they are all in the same row, because they have something in common; the fact that they are chinese students.

+	* The website is also responsive, when the browser widths are shrinks, the webpage adjusts accordingly till it hits its limit, after which the text layout changes to a block display.
+The contrasting backgrounds and images remain the same but their positions adjust in order to incorporate the browser width.
+In this case the Navigation bar also switches from a horiztontal bar to a button, which when clicked, releases a drop-down menu where the user can select his/ her destination.
+This feature came with the bootstrao template, and was one of my main reasons for selecting the template.

+* Miscellaneous: I selected all the pictures besides those of the invidual students which were obtained from their previous assignments.
+But I adjusted the sizes of the pictures to ensure that they were all the same.
+I also decided to make the profile pictures of the students in shape of a circle because of the aesthetic appeal it gave.
+All the circles have the same dimensions with a maximum width and height of 250 pixels.

 ## Coder - Olatunde